hiiamboris/red-mezz-warehouse-gitlab-mirror/morph.md

 Type dispatcher that handles `function!` and `routine!` datatypes calls the corresponding function and returns it's result.\
 Type dispatcher that handles `word!` datatype fetches word's value and dispatches based on the type of it's value.

-Together `word!` and `function!` dispatchers allow one to fully define one's own processing rules.
-Default rulesets are named `scan-rules` and `emit-rules`, and one can base new rules on these, or define one's own totally unique rules, adapting to the task at hand.
+Together `word!` and `function!` dispatchers allow one to fully define one's own processing rules. `word!` is first looked up in a rule dictionary, and only if it's not found, then it's value is fetched from the context where it's bound.

 **Rule function** is a function (or routine) of the following interface:
 ```